-The Central Region has directed commercial fisheries for lingcod in Cook Inlet and PWS areas.
+The Central Region has directed commercial fisheries for lingcod in Cook Inlet and PWSA areas.
 Regulations for the commercial lingcod fishery include open season dates of July 1 to December 31 and a minimum size requirement of 35 inches (89 cm) overall or 28 inches (71 cm) from the front of the dorsal fin to the tip of the tail.
-The directed lingcod fishery in the Cook Inlet Area is limited to jig gear only.
-Guideline harvest levels are 24 mt for Cook Inlet Area and 3.3 mt in the PWS Inside District and 11.5 mt for the PWS Outside District.
+The directed lingcod fishery in the CIA is limited to jig gear only.
+Guideline harvest levels are 24 mt for CIA and 3.3 mt in the PWSA Inside District and 11.5 mt for the PWSA Outside District.
 Resurrection Bay, near Seward, is closed to commercial harvest of lingcod.
-In 2009, a new BOF regulation permitted retention of lingcod at a 20% bycatch level in PWS waters following closure of the directed season.
-Cook Inlet Area also allows 20% bycatch levels for lingcod; however, no bycatch may be retained after the GHL is achieved.
+In PWSA and Cook Inlet, lingcod may be retained as bycatch, 20% of the directed groundfish harvest.

 In the Southeast Region, sport harvests of lingcod are incorporated into a regionwide lingcod management plan.
 This plan reduced GHLs for all fisheries (combined) in seven management areas and allocated a portion of the GHL for each area to the sport fishery.
 Since 2000, harvest limit reductions, size limits, and mid-season closures have been implemented by emergency order in various management areas to ensure sport harvests do not exceed allocations.
-The sport fishery lingcod season for 2021 was May 16-November 30.
+The sport fishery lingcod season for 2023 was May 16-November 30.
 Charter vessel operators and crew members were prohibited from retaining lingcod while guiding clients.
 For resident anglers, the limits regionwide were one fish per day and two in possession, with no size limits or annual limits.
 Additional restrictions were put into place for nonresidents to keep harvest from exceeding allocations specified by the Alaska BOF:

-- 1) In the Northern Southeast Inside area, nonresidents were allowed one fish daily and in possession, the fish must be 30-35 inches in length or at least 55 inches or greater in length, and the annual limit was two fish, of which one must be 30-35 inches in length and one must be at least 55 inches in length; - 2) In the Northern Southeast Outside area, nonresidents were allowed one fish daily and in possession, the fish must be 30-40 inches in length or at least 55 inches or greater in length, and the annual limit was two fish, of which one must be 30-40 inches in length and one must be at least 55 inches in length; - 3) In the Southern Southeast area, nonresidents were allowed one fish daily and in possession, the fish must be 30-45 inches in length or at least 55 inches or greater in length, and the annual limit was two fish, of which one must be 30-45 inches in length and one must be at least 55 inches in length. - 4) In the Yakutat area, nonresidents were allowed one fish daily and in possession, no size limits, and the annual limit was two fish.
+1) In the Northern Southeast area, nonresidents were allowed one fish daily and in possession, the fish must be 30-35 inches in length or at least 55 inches in length, and the annual limit was two fish, of which one must be 30-35 inches in length and one must be at least 55 inches in length;

+- 2) In the Southern Southeast area, nonresidents were allowed one fish daily and in possession, the fish must be 30-40 inches in length or at least 55 inches in length, and the annual limit was two fish, of which one must be 30-40 inches in length and one must be at least 55 inches in length. - 3) In the Yakutat area, nonresidents were allowed one fish daily and in possession, no size limits, and the annual limit was two fish.